2021 Intern Cohort

 Cienna is from the ahupuaʻa of Keonepoko.
 Her professional internship is with the Kumuola Marine Science Education Center.
 Kumuola is a gathering place for students, researchers, and community members to reconnect with ʻāina (land, place).
 Each person who visits creates a lasting impact on the cultivation of loko iʻa, a vital native resource.
 The kuleana (responsibilities) she maintains at Kumuola is being a steward, researcher, and teacher.
 These three roles have exposed her to many learning opportunities that have shaped her into a more dynamic person.
 Her research at Kumuola will simultaneously fill knowledge gaps and teach students the importance of native habitats.
 Her favorite part of her internship experience is meeting a broad range of people, especially the students.
 Seeing their excitement and motivation to learn and work at Kumuola makes her love the journey she’s on even more.
 The most challenging work she has done as part of her internship is navigating the role of being a teacher.
 She has not experienced being in charge of a group of elementary students until Kumuola.
 It is a fun yet nerve-racking learning process.

-David Girbino
+Vi Girbino

 Hannah Hartmann

 Hannah is originally from Los Angeles, California.
 Her professional internship is with the Sierra Club of Hawai‘i.
 Her work heavily incorporates mycorestoration, which is the utilization of saprophytic fungi as catalysts to facilitate the removal of various pollutants, chemicals, and toxins from degraded environments.
-She and her research partner, Riley-Sanae Allen, a PhD fellow at Pennsylvania State University, are furthering research in the novel field that is mycorestoration.
+She and her research partner, Riley-Sanae Hartmann, a PhD fellow at Pennsylvania State University, are furthering research in the novel field that is mycorestoration.
 They are developing a mycofiltration implementation plan to address the contaminated waiola as a result of the Navyʻs negligence at Red Hill Bulk Fuel Storage Facility on Oʻahu.
 This includes contextualizing the crisis, experimental design to prove mycofilter efficiency at remediating jetful, and navigating regulatory processes to get this biotechnology from the lab to the landscape, and more importantly in the hands of the community.
 Her favorite part of her internship experience is that it has allowed her to begin the process of starting her own mycorestoration non-profit while giving back to the ʻāina, Kānaka maoli, and the community that she is honored to now be a part of.
 A challenging part of her internship is navigating and participating in the legislative processes at both state and local levels.
 She has little experience in this realm, but is working through the dense jargon of the regulatory world.

 Avalon Paradea